amyquinton/drawdown-sdg/drawdown-sdgs.md

 We hope this post is interesting and thought provoking.
 If anybody would like to contribute further to it, [here][12] is the spreadsheet containing our rough analysis.
 Anyone can add comments/suggestions.
 We will recieve an email notification when people comment.
 Also [here][13] is a repository with the code we used to produce everything else in this post (pull requests welcome).

 ## Conclusions
-Our rudimentary analysis above shows that [The Drawdown Solutions][3] provide well described and measurable ways to address climate change while also contributing to a broad range of other SDGs and benefits.
+Our rudimentary analysis shows that the [Drawdown Solutions][3] provide well described and measurable ways to address climate change while also contributing to a broad range of other SDGs and benefits.

+This aligns with UN DESA and UNFCCC's [lastest report][14] on the synergies between global commitments to climate action and the SDGs.

 We hope this is useful for governments, businesses, not-for-profits and others looking for direct ways to contribute towards the [Sustainable Development Goals (SDGs)][1].